aymericzip/intlayer/docs/docs/how_works_intlayer_en.md

 ### intlayer-cli

-The `intlayer-cli` package can be used to generate dictionaries using the `npx intlayer transpile` command.
+The `intlayer-cli` package can be used to generate dictionaries using the `npx intlayer build` command.

 ### @intlayer/core